ZibbyKarel/interview/README.md

 <br>

 Since I have used MUI, Styled-Components seems like a redundand framework but it was in a task description.
-So I have created at least 2 styled components and global Theme to complete the assignment and demonstrate the coding style I'm used to.
+So I have created at least 2 styled components and global Theme to complete the assignment and demonstrate the coding style I'm used to from Rohlik.cz.

 ### Application Graph